 • Futures Grants:

-The RI’s mentored developmental research awards designed to provide support for the development of research skills among
+The Foundation’s mentored developmental research awards designed to provide support for the development of research skills among

 students, trainees, and early-career ACCP members with a goal of establishing sustained interest and careers in clinical

 pharmacy research.
-Click below to visit the RI website and learn more.
+Click below to visit the Foundation website and learn more.